KuoGreen/RoboND-Perception-Project/README.md

     # Call the filter function
     cloud_filtered = outlier_filter.filter()
 ```
-Mean K = 3 was the best value I found to almost remove all noise pixels. any value higher than 3 was leaving some of the noise pixels behind. x was selcted to be 0.00001.
+Mean K = 3 was the best value I found to almost remove all noise pixels. any value higher than 3 was leaving some of the noise pixels behind. x was selected to be 0.00001.

 following image is showing result after removal of noise: